-44We assume that the budget share for transportation remains constant (but will relax this assumption later), and we assume CES utility and that changes in ridership levels do not affect safety perceptions.
+34We assume that changes in ridership levels do not affect safety perceptions.
 The model also assumes perfectly elastic supply, which may be a strong assumption depending on how the ride-hailing market evolves.
 If a technologically-induced price reduction results from the proliferation of autonomous vehicle capabilities, it may be the case that capital frictions become a more important constraint than the supply of drivers, which is discussed in current research about supply-side parameters in ride-hailing markets (e.g. Castillo (2019)).
 We assume that capital friction will be resolved in equilibrium, as the analysis of supply elasticities or capital frictions are beyond the scope of our experiment.
 To the extent that the supply response is not perfectly elastic, rider responses may be attenuated due to higher prices.